 Evaluating Current Mental Health Benefits

-- Do they offer readily accessible mental health information through employee educational programs, their website or self-screening tools?
+- Do they offer accessible mental health information through employee educational programs, their website, or self-screening tools?

-- Are there available, in-network providers who are trained to screen for mental illness and treat depression, anxiety and substance abuse disorders?
+- Are there available in-network providers trained to screen for mental illness and treat depression, anxiety, and substance abuse disorders?